-BranchOut!, the 21st Century Multicultural STEM Education Project, is a non-profit, 501(c)3 program, co-founded by Dr. Yuhsien Sharon Wu and Mr. Richard Wang.
+BranchOut!, the 21st Century Multicultural STEM Education Project, is an award-winning program.
 Our mission is to promote STEM education and close achievement gaps by promoting cultural understanding and civic engagement.
 As a youth community outreach program, we work to connect communities by promoting a passion for learning as well as establishing a place for collaboration, support, and inspiration.

 The program is continuing to grow with support from members of Congress and prominent school board officials.
 Through our student leadership program, we hope to create a diverse future in STEAM education!

 Veritas Education Leaders, a 501 (c) (3) organization, BranchOut's parent organization, believes in the importance of lifelong learning.
 The team is in the continual pursuit of fresh ideas and excellence and growing together with students by energizing them to strive for an education that rewards their creativity, strengthens their thinking, and pushes them to live their best lives.
 We challenge our students to live ethically, think critically, plan logically, communicate clearly, produce creatively, and as a result, grow organically.

 BranchOut! mentors learn how to teach students of various age groups effectively and are supervised by trained and experienced educators as well as other experts in the fields of mentoring, motivation, learning, and cultural sensitivity.